wleavell/vscode-docs/docs/supporting/faq.md

 VS Code does a background check to detect if the installation has been changed on disk.
 This is done since some extensions directly modify (patch) the VS Code product in such a way that is semi-permanent (until the next update) and this can cause hard to reproduce issues.
 We are not trying to block VS Code patching, but we want to raise awareness that patching VS Code means you are running an unsupported version.
 Reinstalling VS Code will replace the modified files and silence the warning.

+## I would like to transfer ownership of an extension

+There can be scenarios where an extension author would like to transfer ownership of an extension from one publisher to another.
+Our recomended approach is described in this [GitHub Issue](https://github.com/Microsoft/vscode/issues/21478#issuecomment-283118349).

 ## How to disable crash reporting

 From **File** > **Preferences** > **Settings**, add the following option to disable crash reporting: